Thearith/Holmusk-Backend-Challenge/README.md

 ### Database
 1. [sails-mongo](https://www.npmjs.com/package/sails-mongo)

 The MongoDB database is hosted in mongolab.
-To Connect to the database using mongo shell:
+To connect to the database using mongo shell:

 `mongo ds025752.mlab.com:25752/holmusk-daily -u <dbuser> -p <dbpassword>` where dbuser = `holmusk` and dbpassword = `holmusk1234`.
 The table's name is `food`.